There are plenty of guides out there telling you how to cut your grocery bill, so what makes this one different?

 In fact, she even got our daughter hooked on surveys too.
 So now it’s a mother and daughter hobby (Fortnite owns my son’s soul).

-As of this publication, they’re making about $320+ a month.
+As of this post, they’re making about $320+ a month.
 Not bad for the dynamic duo.

 If you’re wondering how that affects our grocery bill, the answer is – it doesn’t.

 Only 5% gets put into the grocery fund.
-The rest goes directly into an investment/savings fund for our kids.
+The rest goes into a savings fund for our kids.

 Anyway if you’d like to try this for yourself, the site my wife and daughter use is called Survey Junkie.